user-sbd/dev/notes/music/wow.md

 mama wasnt home pops a ghost pacin round da house

-karmas got a grudge every sin in vain tried to drowm em but they swim in the pain switched it up turn that pain into gain ever since that day i cant feel the same my worst shame now my rise to fame
+karmas got a grudge every sin in vain tried to drowm em out but they swim in the pain switched it up turn that pain into gain ever since that day i cant feel the same my biggest shame not my rise to fame

 seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams